SavannahLB/Vending-Machine/README.md

     Talk about finalized designs

 #### Wooden Frame
 The wooden frame bares the weight of the build, when holding all the other parts in place.
 An image of the frame can be viewed below.
 The frame houses two smaller wooden beams located at the top and middle of the build.
 The top beam is to connect and hold the funnels to the structure, while the middle beam holds the four DC motors for the gears to connect to.
+Back plannel: 22.5 long, 4 inches tall
 <img src="Engineering Drawings/Frame Drawing.png">

 #### Funnels
+Dimensions: top 2 3/4in diameter, 7 inches long, bottom diameter 1.5 in
 Four water bottles are cut at the bottom so that the bottle models a funnel like design,, as seen in the image below.
 <img src="Engineering Drawings/Funnel Drawing.png">